jezzsantos/saastack/README.md

 The codebase demonstrates common architectural styles that you are going to need in your product in the long run, such as:

-* [A Pluggable Modular-Monolith](https://www.thoughtworks.com/insights/blog/microservices/modular-monolith-better-way-build-software) - always build a monolith first, then separate out to micro-services later if you need to
+* [A Pluggable Modular-Monolith](https://www.thoughtworks.com/insights/blog/microservices/modular-monolith-better-way-build-software) - always build a monolith first, then separate out to microservices later if you need to
 * [Clean Architecture, Onion Architecture, and Hexagonal Architecture](https://medium.com/@edamtoft/onion-vs-clean-vs-hexagonal-architecture-9ad94a27da91) all have the same principles - low-coupling, high-cohesion, a shareable and protected domain at the center
 * Hosted behind a distributed REST API, or in a CLI, (or in another executable).
 * [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html) (with Aggregates and Domain Events) - modeling actual real-world behaviors, not modeling just anemic data